open-wc/open-wc/docs/developing/README.md

 # Developing
 The web component ecosystem is evolving fast, with many libraries and solutions appearing.
 High level frameworks such as [Angular](https://angular.io/guide/elements), [Vue](https://github.com/vuejs/vue-web-component-wrapper) and [Stencil](https://stenciljs.com/) provide solutions which compile to web components.

+## Browser standards
+We strongly believe that staying close to browser standards will be the best long term investment for your code.
+It is the basis for all our recommendations, and it means that sometimes we will not recommend a popular feature or functionality.
+It also means we can be faster to adopt and recommend new browser standards.

 ## lit-html
-We think that staying close to browser standards is the best long term investment.
 While there are other good libraries out there, to get started we recommend using the `lit-html` library with the `LitElement` base class for developing web components.

 Check out the official documentation for: [lit-html](https://lit-html.polymer-project.org/) and [lit-element](https://lit-element.polymer-project.org/) or check out our code-samples below.

+## Development workflow
+When you're starting out we recommend using our [simple dev server](/developing/dev-server.md).
+It is a simple server that will get you started on chrome, safari and firefox.

 ## Examples
-A collection of live code samples can be found on `Stackblitz`:
+A collection of live code samples for `lit-html` and `LitElement` can be found on `Stackblitz`:

 * [Basic](https://open-wc-lit-demos.stackblitz.io/basic)
 	- [01 Basic setup](https://stackblitz.com/edit/open-wc-lit-demos?file=01-basic%2F01-basic-setup.js)